crossan007/SharePoint-Office-16-Claims-Proxy/README.md

 Run ```vagrant up```

-4. b) This will configure a VM with NGINX and the proxy configuration.
+4-b) This will configure a VM with NGINX and the proxy configuration.
 The NIC will be bridged to the adapter of your current machine, and it will service incoming requests on this IP.

 5. Test